 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
-In contrast, changes in inventory levels are the combined effect of many homeowners deciding to list their home for sale -- which be a big, significant, weighty decision, but it is not always so.
-Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
-Inventory levels have been relatively stable over the past year, with an 8% year-over-year decline.

-Harrisonburg & Rockingham County Inventory Levels by Property Type and condos on the market for sale has increased 15%.
-As is evident, inventory levels are starting to increase for the Spring and Summer market -- and we will likely see further increases over the next few months, particularly in single family home inventory.
+In contrast, changes in inventory levels are the combined effect of many homeowners deciding to list their home for sale -- which be a big, significant, duplexes and condos on the market for sale has increased 21%.
+As is evident, inventory levels are starting to increase for the Summer market -- and we will likely see further increases over the next few months, particularly in single family home inventory.